rob-myers/rob-myers.github.io/docs/background.md

+# Background

-What is this site about?
+_What's this site about?_

 > __Answer__: Simulating human behaviour in a top-down 2D environment.

-Such behaviours are of central importance to _Game AI_ e.g. for realism and game mechanics.
-But they're also interesting outside such contexts, since they permit us to clarify/explore our own behaviour.
+Each entity is called an _actor_, represented by a circle and an arrow indicating direction.
+An actor can have things, hold things, speak (via audio or text), and perform other actions dependent on inventory and/or position/direction.
+Such actors are of central importance to _Game AI_.
+They may also clarify our own behaviour.

+_Ok, so... a bunch of Game AI articles?_

+> __Answer__: No. We provide an executable _interactive programming language_ and a _top-down level viewer_.
+Behaviours are simulated by running one or more _programs_ in a specific level.

+### Interactive programming language

 <!--